xoidlabs/xoid/docs/recipes-react/refactoring-react-classes.md

   return <div onClick={self.incrementAlpha}>{self.state.alpha}</div>
 }
 ```
-Observe that the only big differece is replacing `this` in the render function with `self`.
+Observe that the only big difference is replacing `this` in the render function with `self`.

 After getting rid of `this.setState` usages, we can get rid of the `Runtime` class too.
 ```js